A Minnesota Goodbye

 Holidays were the time when this old house would really shine.
 There were decorations in every nook and cranny, and my parents always took such pride in having a huge tree that filled the front bay window adorned with popcorn and cranberries that they had strung by hand.
 My brothers and I would help with this days-long process—sitting in folding chairs in front of the TV with a sheet under us as more of the popcorn ended up on the floor than on the strings!

 During the weeks leading up to Christmas, the small galley kitchen served as command central for my mom’s holiday baking.
 So many cookies, bars and holiday breads were cranked through that tiny kitchen that I don’t know how our oven kept up, let alone my mother.
-The dining room table provided an additional workspace for cooling baked goods, decorating cookies and packaging all the items for storage or my mom’s treat trays that would be delivered to neighbors, the beauty shop, teachers and more.
+The dining room table provided an additional workspace for cooling baked goods, decorating sugar cookies and packaging all the items for storage or my mom’s treat trays that would be delivered to neighbors, the beauty shop, teachers and more.

 Christmas Eve celebrations included our grandparents and later grew to include my husband, my brothers’ spouses, six grandchildren and my two dogs.
 These were the best of times with all of us together in the cozy space, falling on top of each other with barely room to move!
 Yet, we still were able to squeeze everyone at the dining room table.
 Well, almost…we had to use a card table extension for additional seating that stretched the table all the way to the living room.